Holeryn/Sound/README.md

 # Sound
-# Eseguilo in ambiene DOS
-Fidati di me eseguilo
+# Run this software into a Dos environment
+a program that generates the imperial march through the motherboard buzzer

+# Compile
 nasm -f obj sound.asm

 tlink sound.obj + exelib.obj

-# Oppure
+# Or
-Usa il make.bat così:
+Use the make.bat:

 $ Make

-oppure
+Or

 $ Make.bat

-# Dove posso trovare nasm,tlink e dosboxx
+# Where can I find nasm,tlink and dosboxx ?

 nasm  : http://www.mediafire.com/file/c1z3xh1v9ni6wz8/nasm.exe/file